jieggii/wg-node/docs/usage/run-wg-node-on-your-server.md

 # Run wg-node on your server

-> When everything is set up properly, it's time to finally run WireGuard node!
+> When everything is set up properly, it's time to finally run WireGuard node.

 Simply run the following command to build the necessary docker containers: